atac/libirig106/README.md

 * DJGPP

 A Python wrapper for the compiled DLL is also included.
-The Python wrapper is incomplete but demostrates how to make calls into the DLL from Python.
+The Python wrapper is incomplete but demonstrates how to make calls into the DLL from Python.

 ## Using the library